eribul/NH_luxation_infektion/diagnostics/README.md

 ## Inclusion/exlusion

 Those were the inclusions/exclusions from Sweden.
-Similar criteria should apply also for the external validation data set in to get comparable cohorts.
+Similar criteria should apply also for the external validation data set to get comparable cohorts.

 Ignore filtering of missing educational level, hospital type and fixation, however, since those variables are not needed in the model to